KJNB-CD: Satellite and translator of KJNB-CD

 In June 2015, Waypoint Media announced that it would be acquiring KJNE-LP.
 On July 29, 2015, Waypoint Media announced in a press release that KJNE-LP would serve as a satellite and translator of KJNB-LD when it returned to the air, with Fox programming airing on 42.1 and CBS airing on 42.2.

 The station was issued its license for digital operation on September 6, 2017, at which point it changed its call sign to KJNE-LD.

 In July 2021, Waypoint announced that they would sell nine of its television stations, including KJNB-LD and KJNE-LD, to Cumming, Georgia–based Coastal Television for $36.9 million.
 The sale was completed on January 4, 2022.

+In March 2026, the FCC changed the callsign of KJNE-LD to K22PF-D as part of a rule change requiring all translators to use standard translator callsigns.

-KJNB-CD3 & KJNE-LD3 (MeTV & MyNetworkTV)
+KJNB-CD3 (MeTV & MyNetworkTV)

-In addition to Fox and CBS programming, KJNB-LD/KJNE-LD operates the Jonesboro market's MeTV affiliate on its LD3 subchannel.
-On weeknights, KJNB-LD3 and KJNE-LD3 also carry programs from the MyNetworkTV programming service, filling in programming for all time slots outside of the MyNetworkTV programming schedule with the MeTV schedule.
+In addition to Fox and CBS programming, KJNB-LD operates the Jonesboro market's MeTV affiliate on its LD3 subchannel.
+On weeknights, KJNB-LD3 also carries programs from the MyNetworkTV programming service, filling in programming for all time slots outside of the MyNetworkTV programming schedule with the MeTV schedule.
 There is now local branding (via a separate logo) indicating this subchannel's secondary MyNetworkTV affiliation status, as well as network promotions and a mention of it on the schedule listings section of the station website and in the TV Lineup listings within the Ritter Communications website.
-In 2015, the MyNetworkTV website listed K30MF-D to become the MyNetworkTV affiliate for the Jonesboro area in the near future; however, the addition of the programming service to KJNB-LD3 and KJNE-LD3 on September 3, 2018, means that Waypoint Media, LLC (not DTV America Corporation/HC2 Holdings) picked up the MyNetworkTV affiliation in the Jonesboro market.
+In 2015, the MyNetworkTV website listed K30MF-D to become the MyNetworkTV affiliate for the Jonesboro area in the near future; however, the addition of the programming service to KJNB-LD3 (and at the time, KJNE-LD3) on September 3, 2018, means that Waypoint Media, LLC (not DTV America Corporation/HC2 Holdings) picked up the MyNetworkTV affiliation in the Jonesboro market.
 Prior to September 3, 2018, the default MyNetworkTV affiliates in Jonesboro were KPMF-LD of Memphis, Tennessee, and WDKA of Paducah, Kentucky.